Sillen00/Random-Name-Generator/README.md

 ## Random-Name-Generator
-Do you have a hard time chosing name on your child?
+Having trouble choosing a name for your child?
 Try this random name generator out! :D

 (Picks a random name from Swedish name days.)